tildesarecool/SteamZipper/README.md

 ---

+### 7 March 2025

+I decided I wanted to spend a lot more time on this script and I ended up not updating my progress log here.
+I went through mulitple iterations of the script to get to where it is right now: it actually works for compressing steam folders.
+It deals with duplicate zips, it compares dates across folders and zip files, it skips over small sized folders that don't need to be compressed.
+But I still have some re-factoring and more features to add (like what-if and some help documentation).

+And I started using the file ```hashtable_build - milestone-entirety of functionality.ps1``` for some reason.

 ### 3 February 2025

 I'm stilling filling in the functions from the old versions into this v3.
 I haven't even tried test running it quite yet.
 Hopefully this process won't take too much longer.